gt-ospo/oss-software-preservation/olive/openmpi.md

 In this tutorial, we will archive software that uses OpenMPI.
 We will use an image with OpenMPI and a compiler suite preinstalled, and then use it to compile and run a simple OpenMPI program.

-## Requirements
+## Prerequisites

+- Linux shell environment with QEMU emulator
+- `caviar` and `caviar-convert`, `caviar-vmnetx` installed
-This tutorial assumes that the user has a working installation of caviar ready.
+  - This tutorial assumes that the user has a working installation of caviar ready.
 If this is not the case, follow [this](https://github.com/gt-ospo/oss-software-preservation/blob/main/olive/README.md) tutorial to learn how to mount the remote file directory.

 ## Setup our system